jandelgado/jled/README.md

 To build an example sketch in the Arduino IDE, simply select an example from the `File` > `Examples` > `JLed` menu.

+## Extending

+### Support new hardware

+JLed uses a very thin hardware abstration layer (hal) to abstract access to the acutal used MCU (e.g. ESP32, ESP8266).
+The hal objects encapsulate access to the GPIO and time functionality of the MCU under the framework being used.
+During unit test, mocked hal instances are used, enabling tests to check the generated output.

 ## Unit tests